Request an Exam Copy

 Yet in medieval writing, the language of the virtues and vices was powerful, lively, and delightfully weird.
 Patience is described as a peppercorn.
 Unicorns preach chastity.
 Knightly virtues fend off devious vices by throwing roses at them.
 In medieval books, words like avarice and meekness meant different things and carried different weight than they do today.
 And great medieval preachers and poets taught the virtues as crucial to what it meant to live a life of holiness, right alongside the Lord's Prayer and the Creed.

 Ask of Old Paths by Grace Hamman meditates upon those strange and wonderful word-pictures and explanations of virtues and vices found in medieval traditions of poetry, sermons, and treatises long confined to dusty corners of the library.
-It focuses on the ancient tradition of virtue language called the Seven Capital Virtue Remedies: pride and humility, envy and love, wrath and meekness, avarice and mercy, sloth and perseverance, gluttony and abstinence, lust and chastity.
+It focuses on the ancient tradition of virtue language called the Seven Capital Virtue Remedies: pride and humility, envy and love, wrath and meekness, avarice and mercy, sloth and fortitude, gluttony and abstinence, lust and chastity.

 In accessible and thoughtful chapters, scholar and writer Grace Hamman shows how learning about these pairs of medieval virtues and vices can help us reevaluate our own washed out and insipid moral vocabulary in modernity.
 Our imaginations for the good life are expanded; our longing for sanctification sharpens.
 Old ideas can give us new fire in our practice of the virtue--and in that practice, we imitate Jesus and become more human.